ymadzhunkov/blog/_posts/2017-02-12-git-cmake-versioning.markdown

 ```

 CMake is a cross-platform build system generator.
 It is responsible for writing
 the input files for a native build system.
-Native build system builds our code
+The native build sustem is the one
-not CMake.
-On GNU/Linux native build system can be make or ninja.
-On Windows it
+who builds our code, not CMake.
+On GNU/Linux the native build system can be make
-can be Visual Studio or ninja.
-The native build system needs to obtain
+or ninja.
+On Windows it can be Visual Studio or ninja.
+The native build system
-information from git and generate version.cpp.
-This happens by the following mechanism:
+needs to obtain information from git and generate version.cpp.
+This happens by
-native build script invokes a small CMake script version.cmake.
-The only reason
+the following mechanism: the native build script invokes a small CMake script -
-this file is generated from template is to remember, where to original source
+version.cmake.
+The only reason this file is generated from a template is to
-directory is located.
-There other ways you can achieve this, but I prefer this one.
+memorize, where to original source directory is located.
+There are other ways you
+can achieve this, but I prefer this one.

 In version.cmake.in
 ```cmake